cleopatra-itn/croneg-extraction/README.md

 # Croatian News Quotation Extraction

-This repository for the paper **Quotations, Coreference Resolution, andSentiment Annotations in Croatian NewsArticles: An Exploratory Study**.
+This repository for the paper **Quotations, Coreference Resolution, and Sentiment Annotations in Croatian NewsArticles: An Exploratory Study**.
 Our study deals with initial attempts at tagging a dataset in Croatian for direct news quotes.
+Dataset comprises of 3 annotation layers for direct-quotes, speakers, verb-cue, pronoun-resolved speakers along with sentence-level sentiment of the direct speech.
 We have tagged a small corpus and reported various linguistic phenomenon that are encountered in the process.

 ### Data